adrihans/Decoding_NER_Biases/docs/index.md

 ![Image results for city names by continent](images/results/avg_score_city_names_continent.png)

-Additionally, the same kind of results are obtained for every models.
+Additionally, the same kind of results are obtained for every models :

+**Conclusion of the geographical named entites**

+We did not obtain consequent results with country names, but this seems logical because the models can have learned every country names since there is a few of them and this seems like a very basic thing.

+At the opposite, we were able to see that there were real biases with city names.

 ### Company names